antoxa78/PureCarRadio/README.md

 - **🚗 Android Car Support**: Fully compatible with Android Auto and Android Automotive OS.
 Control playback and browse stations directly from your car's head unit.
 - **🖼️ Anti-Burn-In Screensaver**: Dynamic "Bouncing" screensaver with live playback stats and waveform, specifically designed to protect OLED/Plasma TV screens.
 - **⭐ Favorites & Recents**: Manage your favorite stations and quickly return to recently played ones with automatic metadata "healing".
-- **🛡️ Native TV Look**: High-definition Adaptive Icons and Leanback Banners for a premium look on the Google TV home screen.

 ## 🛠️ Tech Stack